tsgates/arch-wiki-markdown/wiki/Arch_User_Repository.md

 > Other requests

--   Disownment requests and removal requests go to the aur-general mailing list for TUs and other users to decide upon.
+-   Disownment requests and removal requests go to the aur-general mailing list for Trusted Users and other users to decide upon.
 -   Include package name and URL to AUR page, preferably with a footnote [1].
 -   Disownment requests will be granted two weeks after the current